open5e/open5e/source/monsters/tome-of-beasts/S/shabti.rst

 **Telekinesis.** The shabti targets a creature within 60 feet.
-The target must succeed on a DC 15 Strength check or the shabti moves it up to 30 feet in any direction (including upward), and it is restrained until the end of the shabti’s next turn.
+The target must succeed on a DC 15 Strength check or the shabti moves it up to 30 feet in any direction (including upward), and it is :ref:`srd:restrained` until the end of the shabti’s next turn.